-Using over 25 computation properties of monodentate phosphine ligands and over 30 computation properties for bidentate phosphine ligands the creation of two databases of over 400 diverse ligands have each been amassed.
+Using over 25 computational properties of monodentate phosphine ligands and over 30 computational properties for bidentate phosphine ligands the creation of two databases of over 400 diverse ligands have each been amassed.
 The 400 ligands and >25 properties have been reduced to 3 principal components (principal properties) which are approximated to sigma and pi donation.

 For a given catalytic reaction a suitable subset of ligands can be chosen to investigate the desired design space.
 The subset can be diverse including ligands across the whole map or restricted to, for instance, consideration of only the electron rich ligands for a given reaction.
 The selection of ligands typically begins with 9 ligands, but 5 or 17 ligands selections are also available.
 Ligands can be chosen separately from the monodentate and the bidentate maps or simultaneously from a hybrid map.
 The ligands are investigated in a Design of Experiments looking at all other appropriate factors simultaneously.

 The first set of experiments will focus the selection of ligands into a region, typically ¼ or less of region of space from the original selection while also reducing the number of potential factors to consider in subsequent experimentation.
 The factors are eliminated as they have been shown to be unimportant for the specific reaction.
 In general the subsequent selection of 8 to 12 additional ligands will provide a detailed understanding of the requirements the reaction has on the ligand and clearly identify the sweet spot for the reaction.
 This selection process will identify a suitable ligand, either directly from the screening results or from the identified sweet spot for the specific reaction.